Table of Contents

-John 8:14 appears from the surface to contradict John 5:31.
+John 5:31 appears from the surface to contradict John 8:14.
 But there is no contradiction because the two verses took place in two different settings and bear different meanings.
 In each situation, Jesus’ words were given to meet the thinking of His hearers.
 Let’s look at these two verses closely:

 It is important to note that according to Jewish tradition and law, “No one may testify concerning himself” (Mishnah Kethuboth 2.
 9, Soncino ed. of the Talmud, p.
 151).
 So, in John 5:31 where it says, “If I bear witness of Myself, My witness is not true,” Jesus’ statement was intended to show the Mishnah type of thinking among His Jewish hearers.

-Christ wanted to demonstrate His complete reliance upon His Father by referring to the works that He was doing as an evidence of His claims (John 5:36, 37).
+Christ wanted to demonstrate His complete reliance upon His Father by referring to the works that He was doing as an evidence of His claims.
+He said, “But I have a greater witness than John’s; for the works which the Father has given Me to finish—the very works that I do—bear witness of Me, that the Father has sent Me.
+And the Father Himself, who sent Me, has testified of Me.
+You have neither heard His voice at any time, nor seen His form” (John 5:36, 37).
 To stress His point, He reminded His audience of this Jewish principle that a testimony regarding one’s own conduct was not considered valid.

-“Jesus answered and said to them, ‘Even if I bear witness of Myself, My witness is true, for I know where I came from and where I am going; but you do not know where I come from and where I am going.“John 8:14
+“Jesus answered and said to them, “Even if I bear witness of Myself, My witness is true, for I know where I came from and where I am going; but you do not know where I come from and where I am going.“John 8:14

 In His service,